-During six months ended June 30, 2023, the Company received a total of \$313,820 from various arm's length individuals and made a repayment of \$15,000.
+During year ended December 31, 2023, the Company received a total of \$498,516 from various arm's length individuals and made repayments of \$15,000.
 The loans are unsecured and evidence by a promissory note bearing interest at 12% per annum.
+Of this total amount, the principal of \$125,000 and accrued interest is payable on August 23, 2026.
 The Company may prepay the principal, in whole or in part, at any time without penalty.

-On June 2, 2023, certain creditors entered into debt assignment agreements in which a total of \$1,161,559 included in accounts payable and accrued liabilities and due to related parties was assigned to certain individuals (Notes 7 and 12).
+On June 2, 2023, certain creditors entered into debt assignment agreements in which a total of \$1,161,559 included in accounts payable and accrued liabilities and due to related parties was assigned to certain individuals (Notes 6 and 11).
 In doing so, these creditors relinquished all claims they would otherwise have had against the Company related to this amount.

-On June 27, 2023, the Company issued 9,886,364 units ("Debt Units") for settlement of debt in the amount of \$1,680,037 (Note 13).
+On June 27, 2023, the Company issued 9,886,364 units ("Debt Units") for settlement of debt in the amount of \$1,680,037 (Note 12).
 Each Debt Unit consists of one common share and one share purchase warrant of the Company.
 Each warrant entitles the holder to purchase one additional common share of the Company at a price of \$0.35 per share for a period of three years.